steharr/ms1-portfolio-steharr/README.md

    <img src="assets\documents\testing\html_validator_xml.png" alt="xml warning" width="500"/>

-   As the site code was contained all in one html file, in order to easily distinguish by eye each section of the page while coding I added wide comments around each section.
+   As the site code was contained all in one html file, in order to easily distinguish by eye each section of the page while coding, I had added wide comments around each section.
 This had brought about multiple warnings from the HTML validator.
 To remove this warning, I adjusted the comments to be the normal size.

 ### CSS Validator
 After passing my code through the CSS validator for the first time, there were 2 errors and numerous warnings appearing on the site.
-The errors given were related to external files I had referenced in my code e.g. via Bootstrap CDN links.
+The errors given were related to external files I had referenced in my code i.e. Bootstrap CDN links.
 Since these results were not linked to my code I focused solely and the messages related to my code.
 The overall results from the validator produced 23 warnings for my code.
 Below is how each of the initial validator check results were investigated:

 #### Warnings